vassalo/Jalpc/_posts/2019-10-25-border-crossing-analysis.md

 > **Note:** if you want to execute the code as you follow this post, you can do so on this [Google Colab Notebook](https://colab.research.google.com/drive/1XIS1_3Vr6MOC1PXCVa9Bz9xbwO8e-uEb).

+## Dataset

 First of all, I chose the [Border Crossing dataset](https://www.kaggle.com/akhilv11/border-crossing-entry-data), which provides summary statistics for inbound crossings at the U.S.-Canada and the U.S.-Mexico border at the port level.

+## Coding

-And to start off the coding, let's import some libraries.
+To start off the coding, let's import some libraries.

 ```R
 library(dplyr)